What Can You Do When a Home Birth Goes Wrong?

 Our Indianapolis Birth Injury Lawyer Can Help You

-If you believe that medical negligence caused harm to you or your child during a planned home birth or hospital birth, you should consult with an experienced and compassionate medical malpractice attorney at the Law Office of Kelley J. Johnson as early as possible to learn about your legal rights and options.
+If you believe that medical negligence caused harm to you or your child during a planned home birth or hospital birth in Indianapolis, you should consult with an experienced and compassionate medical malpractice attorney at the Law Office of Kelley J. Johnson as early as possible to learn about your legal rights and options.
 Call or reach us online today to discuss your case in a free and confidential consultation.

 Injured patients and their families need solid legal guidance after a serious medical error.
 At the Law Office of Kelley J. Johnson, we listen attentively to our clients’ questions and concerns.
 Our goal is to help them move forward after devastating, even fatal medical errors.